ryan-di/reading-redux-source-code/Part 2 – createStore.md

 things have really "escalated"!

-If you're familiar with TypeScript, by looking at the first 30 or so lines of code in the function body of `createStore()`, you can already get a good sense of what the function signature is trying to achieve:
+If you're familiar with TypeScript, by looking at the first 30 or so lines of code in the function body of `createStore()`, you can already get a pretty good sense of what the function signature is trying to achieve:

 ```typescript
 if (